lanl-ansi/tutorial-grid-science/README.md

  - Download and install Julia v1.0.2 from [https://julialang.org/downloads/](https://julialang.org/downloads/).

+**Windows 7 Users**: as instructed on the downloads page, you will need to install at least version 3.0 of the [Windows Management Framework](https://docs.microsoft.com/en-us/powershell/wmf/overview).

 ### Download the materials

 Next, you need to download a copy of these materials.